akporganik/akporganik/README.md

 Be a part of [AKP Memberships Club](https://forms.gle/2qNJTgs3fzGdtqKbA) the agricultural revolution with Blockchain and solar energy!

-AKPOrganik.com offers both free community members and paid akp credit club memberships to help you Be a part of the Agricultural Revolution with Blockchain and Solar Energy, and more.
+AKPOrganik.com offers both free community members and paid akp credit club memberships to help you.
+Be a part of the Agricultural Revolution with Blockchain and Solar Energy, and more.

 💞️ I’m looking for "AKP Partnerships & Ambassadors"

 The AKPOrganik ecosystem is a growing network of partners, integrations, projects and other organizations building the future together.
 Bringing the power of AKPOrganik to the world.

 📫 How to ...
 [Learn More](https://linktr.ee/akporganik)